 The logistics industry lives together with the efficient and safe transport of goods.
-There are many types of goods and products to be transported, but perhaps those that have very special connotations are called dangerous goods.
+There are many types of goods and products to be transported, but perhaps those with very special connotations are called dangerous goods.

 Due to the very nature of these dangerous goods, their transport and handling is subject to strict regulations and legislation to ensure safety at all times.